Meet the Champions

 Based within Biological and Environmental Sciences at the University of Stirling, Heather will help support the Champions’ efforts to ensure that the interdisciplinary research communities working on improving air quality are connected to the public, wider policy and business environment, with a focus on Scotland.

-Douglas is the Co-Founder & CEO of NAQTS, a Lancaster Environment Centre collocated business that designs and develops indoor air quality monitoring technologies and testing services.
-Through this role Douglas has collaborated on and led multiple industry-academic research projects and partnerships, with universities, other businesses, trade associations, public health professionals, local authorities, and the general public.
+Alongside his Lectureship, Douglas runs NAQTS, a Lancaster Environment Centre collocated business that develops tools and technologies to provide holistic indoor air quality information.
+In this role he has collaborated on and led multiple industry-academic research projects and partnerships, with universities, other businesses, trade associations, public health professionals, and the general public.

-Douglas’s commercial experience, and indoor air quality and environmental justice expertise will help the national Clean Air Champions, Professor Sir Stephen Holgate, Dr Gary Fuller, and Dr Suzanne Bartington to continue their work in bringing together outstanding researchers across atmospheric, medical, and social sciences to develop practical solutions for air quality issues.
+Douglas’s commercial experience, and indoor air quality and environmental justice expertise will help the national Clean Air Champions to continue their work in bringing together outstanding researchers across engineering, atmospheric, medical, and social sciences to develop practical and fair solutions for air quality issues.

 Professor of Air Quality Management in Northumbria University’s department of Geography and Environmental Sciences, Professor Namdeo is a Chartered Environmentalist and Chartered Scientist, as well as a Fellow of the Royal Meteorological Society (FRMetS), and a Fellow of the Institute of Air Quality Management, having worked extensively in Africa, Asia, Europe and South America.
 With a particular interest in environmental justice, his research bridges the gap between engineering, social science and public health.